 The document may cover a maximum of 2 A4 pages (2 pages per invitation in the event you will be staying at more than one host department abroad).
-You can download the template for the invitation from the host department abroad here.
-Word, 38 kB, opens in new window.
-(Word, 38 kB)
+Download the template invitation from the host department abroad here.
+Word, 40.3 kB, opens in new window.

 Description and justification of the host department chosen

-The document may cover no more than 1 A4 page and shall contain the following:
+The document must cover no more than 1 A4 page and shall include the following:

 - A description of how the research at the host department abroad relates to the research at the Swedish department.